-Virginia has a long an illustrious history when it comes to Thoroughbred racehorses – a history that includes the legendary Secretariat, a stallion born and raised in Caroline County, who won the 1973 Triple Crown.
+Virginia has a long and illustrious history when it comes to Thoroughbred racehorses – a history that includes the legendary Secretariat, a stallion born and raised in Caroline County who won the 1973 Triple Crown.

-Virginia has been a great producer of successful racehorses since well before the Civil War and numerous Virginia-bred Thoroughbreds have participated in the Kentucky Derby.
+Virginia has been a great producer of successful racehorses since well before the Civil War, and numerous Virginia-bred Thoroughbreds have participated in the Kentucky Derby.
 The 1960s was somewhat of a golden age for Virginia horse breeding, with approximately 1,400 thoroughbreds produced per annum (4th highest number in the country).
-Today, the number of breeders in Virginia is much lower and the operations smaller.
+Today, the number of breeders in Virginia is much lower, and the operations are smaller.

 Virginia, officially the Commonwealth of Virginia, is a state located in the southeastern and mid-Atlantic regions of the United States.
 The state, which smaller than Ohio but larger than Tennessee, is nestled between the Appalachian Mountains and the Atlantic Ocean, and was the location of some of the first English colonial possessions established in mainland North America.